• Skip to primary navigation

 The handheld or immersion blender is more of a stick-shaped design.
 It also has a built-in motor and sharp blades but the whole blender is held in the pot of soup or sauce.
 By using the blender to stir the pot, solid food is pureed in no time.

-A blender is designed to puree food into a thick paste or smoothie and shouldn’t leave any lumps or fibrous material in the recipe.
+If you use a blender properly to puree food into a thick paste or smoothie and shouldn’t leave any lumps or fibrous material in the recipe.
+The blender blades should take care of it all.

 What is a Food Processor?

-A food processor is similar to a blender in that it is a countertop machine with a built-in motor.
+A food processor works similar to a blender in that it is a countertop machine with a built-in motor.
 The jug attachment is where it differs.

 Food processors have shorter, wider bowls and come with various attachments instead of just the standard blades.